sky192/Coffee-api/README.md

 # Allows you
 to search by coffee title , description and ingredients.

-Also new coffee can be added or deleted using this API
+Also new coffee can be added or deleted using this API.